CrystalAQuick/StardewValleyPocketTracker/README.md

   where required.
      * This is to help improve code readability.
   * Code shall be properly formatted.
      * This is to maintain consistency throughout all of the code files.
-  * Every feature introduced shall be thoroughly tested using unit testing as well as instrumented testing.
-     * This allows features to work as intended as new features or bugs get introduced.
-  * Testing shall span across a minimum of 80% of each feature created.
-     * This is to give us confidence that we have tested thoroughly, and will reduce tests that do not provide value, or are hard to test.
   * Developing shall be TDD.
 (Test-Driven Development)
-     * This is to help write cleaner code.
-  * Reusing of code when possible.
-     * This is to improve application run time.
+     *  Every feature introduced will be thoroughly tested using unit testing as well as instrumented testing.
+We will have a minimum of 80% target code coverage.
+This is to give us confidence that we have tested thoroughly, and will reduce tests that do not provide value, or are hard to test.
-  * Each method that is created shall have a single responsibility.
+  * Each method that is created shall have a single responsibility and will reuse code when possible
-     * This is to build good coding practices by loosely following the SOLID principal.
+     * This ensures that code remains easily testable and is not cumbersome to debug.

 ## Description
 This is a fan-made project.